anup-moitra/md102-intune-virtual-company-lab/03-configuration-profiles/windows-device-restrictions-profile.md

 WINAUTO452
 ```

-This keeps the restriction limited to a controlled pilot corporate device instead of applying it broadly to all users or all devices.
+This kept the restriction limited to a controlled pilot corporate device instead of applying it broadly to all users or all devices.

 ---